RobertoFN/streamlit-scrollable-textbox/README.md

 - text (str): The text to be displayed.
 Line breaks and new lines can be added by including "\n" in the string.
 - height (int): The height of the scrollable area, in pixels.
 Default value is 100 px.
+- font family (str): The font family of the text to be displayed.
+Only fonts supported by browsers can be used.
 - border (bool): Define whether the scrollable area should have a border or not.

 <br><br>